Skip to content

 Go back

-3 Major Project Management Pitfalls
+The Most Common Project Management Pitfalls

 Managing a successful project means doing a whole lot more than coming up with a good plan and making sure the work gets done on time.
-Instead, if you really want to be a successful project manager, you’ve got to avoid these 3 pitfalls at all costs…
+Instead, if you really want to be a successful project manager, you’ve got to avoid these common pitfalls at all costs…

-1. Not Talking to Your People
+Not Talking to Your People

 Just because you’re in charge doesn’t mean you can’t benefit from other people’s point of view.
 In fact, the best brainstorming sessions come from a variety of sources!
 That’s because your employees can help you think of different things (or even just different angles) that you never would have been able to think of all by yourself.